MattBoraske/C-CLI-Calculator/README.md

-A basic calculator that written in C that is run from the command line interface (CLI)
+A basic calculator written in C that is run from the command line interface (CLI)